Applications for ST1 and ST2

 Indicative post numbers and interview dates can be found on the ST 2016 Deanery information page.
 This information is subject to change, so you are advised to check it regularly.

 Before applying for an ST post you are advised to ensure you meet the the requirements outlined in the appropriate person specification.

-The 2016 person specifications are currently under review by HEE and will be available shortly.
+The 2016 person specifications are currently under review by Health Education England (HEE) and will be available shortly.

 2016 Alternative Certificate of Competency - the 2016 version of this form MUST be used and will be available shortly.

-We recommend that you read the following guidance documents, which have been designed to assist you during various stages of the application process, from choosing your specialty through to attending the interview.
+We recommend that you read the following guidance documents, which have been designed to assist you throughout the selection process from applicantion through interview and offers.

 All applicants who have previously been removed or resigned from the specialty training programme that are applying to re-enter must submit (on Oriel) at the point of application, a completed and appropriately signed

 The specific list of documents we require from your portfolio can be found in the Interview Guidance.
 If you do not have a portfolio (e.g. Foundation Programme/Paediatric ePortfolio) you may find the below documents useful when collating the evidence needed for that section of the interview.
 In addition you are advised to look at the assessment pages to get more information about these assessments.

 Please note: These guides are subject to change.
 You are advised to check you are using the most recent version.